TMCee/tmc-client/README.md

 TMC-Client
 ==========

-TMC-Client is a command line interface to operating with the [TMC-server](http://github.com/testmycode/tmc-server).
+TMC-Client is a command line interface for operating with the [TMC-server](http://github.com/testmycode/tmc-server).
 This client can be used to submit, download, and update exercises.

 Commands
 --------